Getting Started With CI/CD for Machine Learning Pipelines

 • outcome: Our outcome/target/dv variable.
 The example notebook is using the breast cancer dataset from scikit-learn and the outcome field in that dataset is named target

-• optuna configurations: The example notebook runs an xgboost model with Optuna.
-There are a lot of customizations possible with this setup, but to keep it simple we have only included:
+• optuna configurations: The example notebook runs an xgboost model with Optuna

-• Create a project access token (Settings -> Access Tokens -> Add New Token) named REPO_TOKEN with a Developer role and the following scopes: api, read_api, read_repository, write_repository.
-Be sure to copy this token.
+• Project Access Token: Create a project access token (Settings -> Access Tokens) named REPO_TOKEN with Developer role and scopes: api, read_api, read_repository, write_repository.

 • Note: De-select the “Protect Variable” flag to enable experiment tracking on unprotected branches.
 Tick “Mask variable” to prevent the value from showing in the logs.
 Create CI Variables